aptos-labs/developer-docs/docs/nodes/validator-node/operator/running-validator-node/using-azure.md

 ---
-title: "On Azure"
+title: "Using Azure"
 slug: "run-validator-node-using-azure"
 ---

-# On Azure
+# Using Azure

 This is a step-by-step guide to install an Aptos node on Microsoft Azure.
 Follow these steps to configure a validator node and a validator fullnode on separate machines.